-A. Number and location on the site.

-- 1. Generally, Aa posted notice must be placed on each street frontage of the site.
+- A. Number and location on the site. - Generally, Aa posted notice must be placed on each street frontage of the site.
 If a street frontage is over 600 feet long, a notice is required for each 600 feet, or fraction thereof.
 No more than 4 total notices are required to be posted on each street frontage of the site.
-Notices must be posted within 10 feet of a street lot line and must be visible to pedestrians and motorists.
+Notices must be posted within 10 feet of a street lot line and must be visible to pedestrians-and motorists.
 Notices may not be posted in a public right-of-way.
-Notices are not required along street frontages that are not improved and allow no motor vehicle or pedestrian access. - 2.
+Notices are not required along street frontages-that are not improved and allow no motor vehicle access without sidewalk improvements, unless the street is classified as a Local Service Street. - 2.
 Exception.
-For sites with a Parks And Open Area use, posted notices are required at pedestrian entrances. - B. Placing notice.
-When BDS sends a confirmation of a complete application to the applicant, it will also send the following material regarding the posting notice: - The message that must be placed on the notice; - The number of notices required; - The latest date that the notice may be posted; and - A statement (to be signed and returned) to certify that the notice was posted on the site, and that a failure to post the notice constitutes an agreement by the owner to defer the 120 day process limit, or a 100 day limit for a project that qualifies as an affordable housing project under ORS 197.311, or as required by state law, and an acknowledgment that failure to post will result in the automatic postponement of the hearing date.

-C-E. [No change]
+For sites 50 acres or more in total site area with a Parks And Open Area use, posted notices are required at existing and proposed pedestrian entrances instead of along street frontages. - B. Placing notice.
+When BDS sends a confirmation of a complete application to the applicant, it will also send the following material regarding the posting notice: - The message that must be placed on the notice; - The number of notices required; - The latest date that the notice may be posted; and - A statement (to be signed and returned) to certify that the notice was posted on the site, and that a failure to post the notice constitutes an agreement by the owner to defer the 120 day process limit, or a 100 day limit for a project that qualifies as an affordable housing project under ORS 197.311, or as required by state law, and an acknowledgment that failure to post will result in the automatic postponement of the hearing date. - C-E. [No change]

-Item # 79 Public notice for hearings
+Item # 81 Public notice for hearings